Table of Contents

-Here in Thailand, it is known as one of the most accommodating culture .
+Here in Thailand, it is known as one of the most accommodating cultures.
 Thai people are welcoming, hospitable, warm and easygoing which is one of their major Characteristic.
-However we do not like being offended at all especially when it comes to our culture and social norm.
-Another drawback of these characteristics is that, it can also be tricky to tell when you’re doing something wrong because out of politeness people may not say anything.
+However, we do not like being offended at all especially when it comes to our culture and social norm.
+Another drawback of these characteristics is that it can also be tricky to tell when you’re doing something wrong because out of politeness people may not say anything.

 Losing face and Being Embarrassed

 One of the top fear or we can call it as the value of Thais are two main things.
 Losing face and Being embarrassed.
 Try not to raise your voice when it comes to something you don’t feel satisfied with.
-This is the extreme cultural sensitive issue especially when it happen in public.
+This is an extreme cultural sensitive issue especially when it happens in public.
 Thais whom you interact with will probably feel embarrassed or lose face.
 What you should do is ‘always stay calm’ especially when it comes to bargaining for the price.

 Respect The Flag

 In America for example, people use the national flag to the greatest level by using it as a bikini.
 In Thailand for example, We don’t display the Thailand flag in an inappropriate way.
-You can’t use it to cover your body, you can’t suddenly use it as sarong and go to the temple or make a headband out of it.
-The flag represent king, Religion, and Nation.
-It’s the pride Thai people hold, we do respect King, Religion and Nation more than anything.
+You can’t use it to cover your body, you can’t suddenly use it as a sarong and go to the temple or make a headband out of it.
+The flag represents the king, Religion, and Nation.
+It’s the pride Thai people hold, we do respect King, Religion, and Nation more than anything.

-This might surprise a lot of foreigners especially first timer in Thailand, but do you know that there are some certain days that alcohol sales are restricted ?
+This might surprise a lot of foreigners especially first timer in Thailand, but do you know that there are certain days that alcohol sales are restricted?
 This is a nationwide situation.
-This law was passed in 2009 to accommodate Buddhist holidays which take place at certain months in each year.
+This law was passed in 2009 to accommodate Buddhist holidays that take place at certain months in each year.
 These days have been designated as ‘no alcohol days’ in Thailand.
 Vendors on these days are expected to adhere to the law or face a jail term up to 6 months, pay a fine of 10,000 Baht or both.